ContactSign inSign up

 Setup

-To integrate Chromatic with your existing CI provider, you’ll need to add the following:
+To integrate Chromatic with your existing CI provider, you’ll need to add the following to your workflow:

 - run: